Eleanor (L.) getting to grips with her bike under Fran's watchful eye

 So, this morning I peddled off to work on my own.
 It was unpleasant and I did nearly fall off, but I actually felt damn good about myself for getting on and doing it.

-But I am excited for this journey and, thankfully, I think the only way is up from here.
+Though I may really love cycling right now, I am excited for this journey and, thankfully, I think the only way is up from here.